projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""

 Table :num:`table-spi-number-of-chip-selects-response` defines the Greybus SPI number of chip selects response.
-The response contains the status byte and the maximum number of chip select pins supported by the SPI master.
+The response contains the maximum number of chip select pins supported by the SPI master.

 .. figtable::
     :nofig: